glaciology/OGRE/README.md

 </p>

 MATERIALS
 Cost of PCB and all components totals ~$260.
-Detailed list of components found [here](Hardware/Components.md). <br>
+Detailed list of components found [here](Hardware/Components1-3.md). <br>

 POWER REQUIREMENTS:
 In standard configuration, this system is powered by a 12V lead-acid battery.

 While this system is optimized for 12V batteries, input voltage can range from 5.2V to 20V with the following considerations:
-  - The Pololu DC-DC converter minimum input is 5.2V and maximum input is 50V, although aditional power filtering at high voltages required.
+  - The Pololu DC-DC converter minimum input is 5.2V and maximum input is 50V, although aditional power filtering at high voltages is required.
   - The Battery Measurement circuit features a voltage divider circuit that must scale max voltage to 3.3V for the ADC pin.
 Standard dividers for a 12V battery use 68kOhm and 10kOhm resistors.
-USER must adjust gain/offset of ADC battery measurement conversion in software if using different power configuration (i.e., different resistor dividers and/or different battery voltage).
+USER must adjust gain/offset of ADC battery measurement conversion in software if using different power configuration (i.e., different resistor dividers and/or a non-12V battery).
   - The reverse polarity protection MOSFET has a limit of 20V. **Do not exeed 20V** without either removing this part or finding an appropriate substitute component.

 ## License & Credits